-- 6.1 CECG adopts a risk-based approach to manage, assess and triage child protection related matters and provide appropriate support for relevant parties.
-A risk-based approach is consistent with the practices of child protection and other regulatory agencies.
-It provides the best practice to reduce or remove the risk to an acceptable level, in a timely manner with appropriate resources. - 6.2 Risk assessment is built into CECG's procedures at many levels including excursion and school activity management, incident reporting, and all investigation and incident response processes.
-The overarching Risk Management Policy sets CECG's framework for risk assessment and management, with further guidance in specific policies.
+6.1 CECG adopts a risk-based approach to manage, assess and triage child safety related matters and provide appropriate support for relevant parties.
+A risk-based approach is consistent with the practices of child safety and other regulatory agencies.
+It provides the best practice to reduce or remove the risk to an acceptable level, in a timely manner with appropriate resources.